Listed below are all of the accredited schools in Washington that offer Criminal Justice programs.

 CriminalJusticePrograms.com is your way to find the information you need to choose the right criminal justice degree.
 Continue reading to learn more about earning your degree in Washington.
 And contact our featured programs to learn more!go to school listings

-Associate and bachelor's degree programs in Washington are widely available on campus and online.
+Associate and bachelor's degree programs in criminal justice education are widely available on campuses in Washington and online.
 Because Ph.D. programs are specialized, they are typically offered in schools that have large criminal justice departments.
 Online doctorate programs are also available for students who need flexible class hours and around-the-clock access to course materials.
 The majority of Washington's criminal justice employers prefer to hire entry-level workers who hold at least a bachelor's degree.

 The first two years of most four-year criminal justice degree programs in Washington are spent learning about the history and purpose of the criminal justice system, social justice concepts and the role of law enforcement in corrections and crime prevention.
 Standard first and second-year criminal justice classes include: